genport2/registry-tweeks/README.rst

 Registry Tweaks
 ===============
-These files let you modify registry to add CMD to your context menu.
+These files let you modify registry to add CMD, Powershell and VSCode to your windows context menu.